jlsuttles/g5-content-management-system/README.md

     ID_RSA=your-private-key
     ```

+    __ProTip™:__ See [this dotenv issue](https://github.com/bkeepers/dotenv/issues/21) if you're having issues formatting your ID_RSA.

 1. By default deployment specs are not run, you have to specifically run them
    with `rspec -t type:deployment`

+   __ProTip™:__ If you're getting a 422 on the Heroku deploy, try [verifying your Heroku account](https://devcenter.heroku.com/articles/account-verification).

 ## Model & Controller Diagrams